jfsantos/maracas/README.md

-腐敗

-fuhai is a library for corrupting audio files with additive and convolutive noise.
+maracas is a library for corrupting audio files with additive and convolutive noise.